brimdata/super/book/src/formats/bsup.md

 frames provide additional semantics on top of the base BSUP format.

-The body of a control frame is a control message and may be JSON, SUP, BSUP, arbitrary binary, or UTF-8 text.
+The body of a control frame is a control message and may be JSON, TSUP, BSUP, arbitrary binary, or UTF-8 text.
 The serialization of the control frame body is independent of the stream containing the control frame.

 Any control message not known by a BSUP data receiver shall be ignored.